 The walk from Imerovigil to Fira was full of perfect photo-ops which left me lagging behind the rest of the group rushing to dinner.
 So bear with me, I have waaaaay too many Santorini photos to fill up all my feeds on.
 Did you see all the photos on our Instagram?

-I would also highly recommend our dinner spot, Koukoumavlos, for fine dining.
+I would highly recommend our dinner spot, Koukoumavlos, for fine dining.
 The menu was creative and unique!
-We loved it and would definitely go back but bear in mind, it is pricey.
+We loved it and would definitely go back BUT bear in mind, it is pricey.

 Oia for the Day:

 Oia (pronounced ‘eee-a’) is definitely the most photogenic village of them all, perched on the northern tip of the island, it is packed full of tourists shops.
 Oia is where all the tourists flock for sunset photos but it usually overcrowded all day.
 Hit the little village in the morning if you want to avoid most of the travellers.
 We arrived midday on a very hot day.

 By the way, I got rather camera-happy and took way too many photos to spam this post with.
 So if you’re interested in gawking at even more stunning photos, check out the Photo Diary Post of Oia here.
 This place was just too pretty not to capture every corner!

 A Stroll Down To Amoudi Bay for Lunch: